lightbend/RSocketCloudflow/README.md

   * Select the option corresponding to the option selected in the blueprint

 ## Running on GCP
-Note : This example assumes that you already have CloudFlow deployed on GKE, if you are not already familiar with deploying cloud flow to GCP its recomented to complete this [tutorial](https://cloudflow.io/docs/current/get-started/index.html)
+Note: This example assumes that you already have CloudFlow deployed on GKE, if you are not already familiar with deploying Cloudflow to GCP it is recommended to complete this [tutorial](https://cloudflow.io/docs/current/get-started/index.html)